Become a donor

 Please contact your financial advisor for guidance.

-Almost any kind of real estate can make a valuable gift, including a primary residence, vacation home, farm, commercial real estate, or an undeveloped parcel of land, You can even contribute your residence now and still reside in it for life.
+Almost any kind of real estate can make a valuable gift, including a primary residence, vacation home, farm, commercial real estate, or an undeveloped parcel of land.
+You can even contribute your residence now and still reside in it for life.

 As with gifts of appreciated stocks, bonds, mutual funds, and personal property, no capital gains tax is due when appreciated real estate is donated.
 You are entitled to an income tax deduction in the amount of the appreciated value of the real estate; and, estate taxes are avoided on the appreciated asset.
 Appraisals are the responsibility of the donor.